Functional Testing vs Integration Testing: A Detailed Guide on the Differences

 Functional testing is pivotal to be performed on complex business softwares.
 It is advantageous for applications that have completed formal internal testing and before regression testing.
 It is usually done when you want to fix bugs or implement new features.
-Furthermore, this testing is good to be performed at each level of the verification and validation model, from unit testing to user acceptance testing.
+Furthermore, this testing is good to be performed at each level of the verification and validation model, from unit testing to user acceptance testing or beta testing.

 Let’s shed some light on a few use case scenarios: